-You may be unaware of this situation even occurring, but the name Tom Austin recently made headlines due to racial profiling a group of Black men.
-Tom first questioned and then threatened to call the police on the group of young men for “looking out of place” at his office buildings private gym, when in fact the group where tenants.
+You may be unaware of this situation even occurring, but the name Tom Austin recently made headlines due to the racial profiling of a group of Black men.
+Tom first questioned and then threatened to call the police on the group of young men for “looking out of place” at his office building’s private gym when in fact, the group were tenants.

 I know it’s unlikely that this story caught you by surprise, but this situation, in particular, has underlying issues that reach far beyond the use of private office amenities.

 Here is where the larger problem lies… Tom Austin is a managing partner of F2 Group, a venture capital firm based in Minneapolis, MN.

 Why does this matter… If Tom, who is a venture capitalist (VC) feels that the presence of five black men seems out of place in a fitness gym — how would he view them if walking through the doors of his office for venture backing?
 It’s safe to assume that he would have a similar mindset.. “these guys don’t belong here.”